Harpoon (1948 film)

 Harpoon is a 1948 American adventure film directed and produced by Ewing Scott, and starring John Bromfield in his first film role.
 Although described by some sources as a "documentary," it is a fictional feature film shot on location in Alaska.

-Synopsis
+Plot

-Set in Alaska in the late 19th century, the film tells the story of a feud between two whalers, whose sons carry on the rivalry after the deaths of their fathers.
+In Alaska in the late 19th century, a feud between two whaler's sons carry on the rivalry after the deaths of their fathers.